iltuoconsulenteit/DocCropper/README.md

 accounts may use DocCropper over the network.
 Licenses are typically sold in blocks of five users (5, 10, 15 and so on).

-Both Pro and Full can run completely offline on Windows, macOS or Linux.
+Both Pro and Full can run offline on Windows, macOS or Linux after activation.
+An internet connection is only needed to activate and renew the license; sponsored licenses also require connectivity to fetch the default Facebook post.

 DocCropper itself is released under the [MIT](LICENSE.txt) license.
 See [Terms of Use](TERMS_OF_USE.md) for additional conditions.